 Do I need to fill out a W-9 form?

 If you’re an independent contractor, you’ll need to fill out a W-9 for each client for whom you invoice $600 or more in the given tax year.
+A W-9 reflects that you’re responsible for your own income taxes and your payer will not be withholding them since you’re not an employee.
 There are also other situations where you have to fill out a W-9 form.

 For example, the W-9 will come into play if you: